-We stop to refill our water bottles from the support van very often.
+We stopped to refill our water bottles from the support van very often.

 There is no food or stores to buy water anywhere in sight for many miles.

-We spot a beautiful Mosque along our route.
+We spotted a beautiful Mosque along our route.

-We stop to photograph the beautiful mosque, and the people come out and gather around us in curiosity.
+We stopped to photograph the beautiful mosque, and the people came out and gathered around us in curiosity.

-We are the only Western tourists that ever visited this remote Mosque.
+We are the only Western tourists that who ever visited this remote Mosque.

-They tell us that today they celebrate the completion of the renovations, and they have food and drink….
-We must stay and refresh.
+They told us that today they are celebrating the completion of the renovations, and that they have food and drink and that we must stay and refresh ourselves.

-We were prepared not to eat lunch today, since we knew no restaurants exist in the desert, so we brought with us dried fruit and snacks for the day.
+We were prepared not to eat lunch today, since we knew that no restaurants exists in the desert, so we brought with us some dried fruit and snacks for the day.

-We are happy to accept their invitation to have tea.
+We were happy to accept their invitation to have tea.

-They fill your cup the minute you drink half an inch of tea.
+They filled our cups again the minute we drank half an inch of tea.

-They spread the table with fried bread sticks, sliced spicy cucumber, sliced tomatoes sprinkled with sugar (In China, a tomato is always eaten sweet), baked flat bread, and an assortment of meats.
+They spread the table with fried bread sticks, slices of spicy cucumber, sliced tomatoes sprinkled with sugar (In China, a tomato is always eaten sweet), baked flat bread, and an assortment of meats.

-We eat answer questions and say many thanks.
+We ate and answered questions and gave many thanks.

-It is a 1400 years old Mosque and they tell us at the coffin in the beautiful tomb, has the remaining bones of the representative of the Prophet Mohamed, who was sent to China to teach Islam to the people.
+It is a 1400 years old Mosque and they told us that the coffin inside the beautiful tomb, has the remaining bones of the representative of the Prophet Mohamed, who was sent to China to teach Islam to the people.

-Their friendliness and hospitality is so heart warming.
+Their friendliness and hospitality was so heart warming.

-The head of the Mosque, finishes his prayers and tell us that he hopes that one day America and China will work together as one….
-One happy family… As in truth, we are ONE human family….
+The head of the Mosque, finished his prayers and told us that he hoped that one day America and China will work together as one.

 A great desert hospitality.